victorlpgazolli/redux-saga-irc/README.md

 const store = createStore(rootReducer);
 export default store;
 ```

+## Contributions
+PRs are more than welcome.
+If you're planning to contribute please make sure to read the contributing guide: [CONTRIBUTING.md](https://github.com/victorlpgazolli/react-irc/blob/master/CONTRIBUTING.md)

 ### Inspiration
 Thanks to Martyn Smith for his awesome project [Node IRC](https://github.com/martynsmith/node-irc), which served me as inspiration for the react irc implementation.